Return to Index

 Such a man is so one-willed with God that he wills all that God wills and in the way God wills it.
 And so, since God in a way wills that I should have sinned, I would not wish that I had not done so. – Meister Eckhart, The Book of Divine Comfort

 Our anger towards people usually stems from our inability to make them change their behavior.
 When people don’t give us the approval we want, or when they are doing something that makes us feel insecure, we wish we could control them.
-This is impossible: you can never control another person; you can only get away from him.
+This is impossible.
+You can never control another person; you can only distance yourself from him.

 • Think of the person and try to identify the feeling—anger, envy, etc.

 • Don’t push the feeling away.
-It’s better to say, “I hate him!” than to lie and tell yourself that you don’t.
+It’s better to say, “I hate him!” than to lie to yourself.
 You need to face the hatred in order to let go of it.
-It’s okay to imagine you are punching the person in the face.
-She was asking for it.
+It’s fine to imagine you are punching the person in the face–she was asking for it.

 • Bring up the feeling again.